 Follow these links to read the most frequently asked questions about HSAs:

-Anyone enrolled in a qualified high deductible health plan (HDHP) can open an HSA.
-(Please note, if you are enrolled in Medicare, you cannot open an HSA.
-If you have an HSA and later enroll in Medicare, you can use the funds, but can no longer make contributions.)
-An HDHP is generally defined as any health insurance plan that has a minimum deductible of $1,300 and maximum annual out-of-pocket amount of $6,550 for individual coverage or a minimum deductible of $2,600 and maximum annual out-of-pocket amount of $13,100 for family coverage.
+An HDHP is generally defined as any health insurance plan that has a minimum deductible of $1,350 and maximum annual out-of-pocket amount of $6,750 for individual coverage or a minimum deductible of $2,700 and maximum annual out-of-pocket amount of $13,300 for family coverage.
 The best way to determine if your health plan qualifies is to ask your insurance provider.

 After opening an account, you and your employer can both make contributions to the HSA.
 Contributions can also be made on behalf of an individual, such as a family member, as long as the individual meets the HSA qualifications.
 When a qualified medical payment is due, you can pay for it with the accumulated funds in your HSA account.
 Use your HSA Visa® Debit Card or write a check from your account.
 You can choose to not use your HSA account for qualified medical expenses and watch the balance grow for future needs.

 Open your HSA with a minimum opening balance of just $10

 Earn interest on all account balances

 We provide checks and an Umpqua Bank Debit Card for easy access to your funds

 No annual fee, just a one-time $20 set-up fee

 No monthly fee when you maintain the account minimum daily balance of $2,500